Acknowledgements

 Authors and Contributors

 Secondly, we want to thank all the CRInfo and BI contributors.
-We have received materials and/or interviews from hundreds of scholars and practitioners.
-Included are the many authors of Beyond Intractability / CRInfo material, as well as the more than 70 Beyond Intractability interviewees who contributed their insights.
+We have received articles and/or interviews from hundreds of scholars and practitioners who are listed on the separate "Contributors" page.

 Web Designers